What is included

 There are six courses in the package, with up to two course per term; thus you could complete the full programme within a year.
 However, the flexibility og the programme means that you can choose to take courses as you wish, and if circumstances (such as work or family commitments) prevent you from continuing a course in one term you are able to pick it up the next term.

-The next term starts on 19 September 2016.
-Registration will be available from 1 September.
+The next term starts the week beginning 19 September 2016.